 Cause: Exposure to the Elements

-Walking around in those summer sandals or strolling barefoot in the sand feels amazing, but while your toes are enjoying the warm breeze, your skin might not be feeling in a vacation mood.
-Exposure to sunlight, heat, dry air and other natural elements can strip your skin of the limited moisture it’s holding onto (and actually lead to additional problems like sunburn and irritation).
+Walking around in sandals or strolling barefoot feels amazing, but while your toes are enjoying the fresh air, your skin might not be feeling it.
+Whether it's a hot, humid summer or a cold, dry winter, exposure to natural elements can strip your skin of the limited moisture it’s holding onto (and actually lead to additional problems like sunburn, frostbite and irritation).

 Solution: Treat your feet like your face and body.
-If you know that your feet are going to be exposed, ensure that you regularly reapply a quality SPF while you’re outside.
-Once your feet have enjoyed their moment in the sun, cleanse and exfoliate with Pure Grit™ before replenishing the lost moisture with High Dive™.
+If you know that your feet are going to be exposed, ensure that you regularly reapply a quality SPF while you’re outside (even in the winter).
+Once your feet have enjoyed their moment outdoors, cleanse and exfoliate with Pure Grit™ before replenishing the lost moisture with High Dive™.
 For an overnight hydration boost, Sleep On It™ has you covered.

 Cause: Hot Water (Water in General Actually)